letsencrypt/dns-lots-of-lookups/README.md

    and `TXT` queries for every domain in `input_domains.txt`, using two local recursive resolvers (one on port `1053`, and one on `1054`).
 It will gradually spawn new goroutines every `15s`, up to a maximum of `4000` goroutines.
-Prometheus metrics will be exported on the debug address, `http://127.0.0.1:6363/metrics`.
+Prometheus metrics will be exported on the metrics address, `http://127.0.0.1:6363/metrics`.

 ```bash